graphitemaster/deshade/README.md

   * or, this loads functions through `__glx_Main` imports if using `GLvnd`

-deshade attempts to supplement all of these so that regardless of how the application acquire an OpenGL context this works.
+deshade attempts to supplement all of these so that regardless of how the application acquires an OpenGL context this should work.

 # Known bugs
 Applications which use multiple OpenGL contexts per thread may fail to